Tesla Roadster

 Splice in the extension wires

-Disconnect both plus and minus wire from the old battery and remove.
-Observe polarity crimping black extension wire to minus (-) and red wire to plus (+).
+Disconnect both the plus and minus wires from the old battery and remove it.ย Observe polarity when crimping the black extension wire to minus (-) and the red wire to plus (+).

-Using a connector crimp tool, and the supplied butt splice connectors, crimp them onto the stripped back portion of these wires in preparation of splicing in the extension wires to the trunk.
+Using a connector crimp tool and the supplied butt splice connectors, crimp them onto the stripped-back portion of these wires in preparation for splicing in the extension wires to the trunk.

 Route the extension wires